TimHenry1995/briann/README Developer.md

 If you now want to build a distributable of the updated code (regardless of whether you updated the c++ or python code):
 1. Install the required build tools using the command: `pip install build setuptools wheel`
 2. Make sure the file *pyproject.toml* describes all specifications of your code properly.
 Typically, this involves incrementing the version number of your library and making sure that all new dependencies and packages of your code are properly listed.
 3. Delete the old distributables by removing the *.egg-info* located in the *src* directory as well as the *dist* directory which is located in the project's root directory.
+Note: since these are listed in the *.gitignore* file, you will not see these directories before you build your own first distributable.
-4. From within the project's root directory, build the new distributable according using the command: `python -m build` Observe how a new egg-info and a dist directory were created and filled with the distributable version of the project code.
+4. From within the project's root directory, build the new distributable using the command: `python -m build` Observe how a new egg-info and a dist directory were created and filled with the distributable version of the project code.
 5. Whenever you want to repeat the build, repeat steps 3 and 4.